borgbackup/borg/docs/internals/data-structures.rst

 manifest versions 1 and 2 is that the latter is only accepted by Borg releases implementing feature flags.

+Therefore, as soon as any mandatory feature flag is enabled in a repository, the manifest version must be switched to version 2 in order to lock out all Borg releases unaware of feature flags.

 .. rubric:: Cache feature flags

 `The cache`_ does not have its separate flag of feature flags.
 Instead, Borg stores